Liam-BK/OTK.UI/Docs/LineDSL.md

 - sqrt: The square root function.

 - exp: The exponential function.
-Can also be expressed as x^y.
+Returns the value of e raised to the power of x.

 - abs: The absolute function.